Former PenName: crazy4horses

-"I've learned a few things since you left."
-Bobby said cryptically, but remained modest.
+"I've learned a few things since you took off with Magneto," Bobby said cryptically, but remained modest.
 "Besides, if I tell you . . . you won't believe me."

-John looked at his roommate but Bobby kept his gaze straight ahead.
+John stared at his roommate but Bobby kept his gaze straight ahead.
 "You need to show off more often, Drake."

 "What?"
 Bobby asked with an attitude to his tone.

 "For that… I'm giving you fifty hours in the danger room."

 Bobby crossed his arms, rolled his eyes, and drawled, "You cannot be serious."